Date: 2017 – 2019

 3. Proactively seeking win-win solutions where the above points are fully integrated in the design of the interventions

 While some progress has been made in applying forest-smart approaches to aspects of large-scale mining (LSM), challenges remain.
 For artisanal and small-scale mining operations, which are typically informal or illegal and lack the capacity (and incentives) to mitigate their impacts, the challenges for applying forest-smart approaches are considerable.

 In 2017, the PROFOR contracted Levin Sources, as lead of a consortium of expert organisations including Fauna & Flora International and Swedish Geological AB, to produce case studies on the impacts of extractive industries in several countries across four continents.
 The study recognises the diversity of impacts associated with both Large-scale Mining (LSM) and Artisanal and Small-scale Mining (ASM) – the impacts of the latter being largely understudied.
 Two studies were therefore undertaken in order to draw lessons on ‘forest-smart mining’:

 Levin Sources undertook a series of case studies to identify and analyse good and bad practices of ASM in forest landscapes.
 Central questions to the study were:

 - What are the conditions that must be in place for ‘forest-smart’ ASM to be possible?

 - What mechanisms have been implemented to achieve ‘forest-smart’ ASM across the world and have they been successful?

-The consortium is simultaneously assessing best practice methods in LSM.
 The studies consist of a global examination of current mining practices taking place in forested areas, using spatial analysis, followed by an assessment of what constitutes international best and worst practices through specific case studies across the world.
 The lessons learned from these studies are expected to inform the World Bank Group and its client countries on how to manage their extractives sectors better in relation to forest conservation.